Skip to content

 Oval-leaf Milkweed with White Flowers — Asclepias ovalifolia Decne. observed in United States of America by msieges (licensed under CC0 1.0)

-Flowers of Oval-leaf Milkweed — Justin Meissen from St Paul, United States, CC BY-SA 2.0, via Wikimedia Commons
+Flowers of Oval-leaf Milkweed (Asclepias ovalifolia) — Justin Meissen from St Paul, United States, CC BY-SA 2.0, via Wikimedia Commons

 Plant of oval-leaf milkweed (Asclepias ovalifolia) in a field.

-Oval-leaf Milkweed (Ascelpias ovalifolia) in a field — USFWS Mountain-Prairie, CC BY 2.0, via Wikimedia Commons
+Oval-leaf Milkweed (Asclepias ovalifolia) — USFWS Mountain-Prairie, CC BY 2.0, via Wikimedia Commons

 Close-up of pinkish-purple flowers of purple milkweed (Asclepias purpurascens).

-Pinkish-purple Flowers of Purple Milkweed — Steepcone, Public domain, via Wikimedia Commons
+Flower cluster of Purple Milkweed (Asclepias purpurascens) — Steepcone, Public domain, via Wikimedia Commons

 Plants of purple milkweed (Asclepias purpurascens).

-Group of Purple Milkweed (Asclepias purpurascens) in a garden — peganum from Henfield, England, CC BY-SA 2.0, via Wikimedia Commons
+Purple Milkweed (Asclepias purpurascens) — peganum from Henfield, England, CC BY-SA 2.0, via Wikimedia Commons

 Plant of purple milkweed (Asclepias purpurascens) with purple flowers.